Hardyston Township, New Jersey: Local government

-Hardyston Township operates under a Special Charter granted by the New Jersey Legislature.
+Hardyston Township operates under a special charter granted by the New Jersey Legislature.
 The township is one of 11 municipalities (of the 564) statewide that use a special charter.
 The governing body is comprised of the five-member Township Council, whose members are elected at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election.
 At an annual reorganization meeting held in the first week of January, the council selects a mayor and a deputy mayor from among its members.

-As of 2024, the members of the Hardyston Township Council are Mayor Frank Cicerale (R, term on committee ends December 31, 2023; term as mayor ends 2022), Deputy Mayor Santo Verrilli (R, term on committee and as deputy mayor ends 2022), Brian J. Kaminski (R, 2023), Stanley J. Kula (R, 2022) and Carl B. Miller (R, 2024).
+As of 2024, the members of the Hardyston Township Council are Mayor Frank Cicerale (R, term on committee ends December 31, 2026; term as mayor ends 2025), Deputy Mayor Brian J. Kaminski (R, term on committee ends 2026; term as deputy mayor ends 2024), Stanley J. Kula (R, 2025), Carl B. Miller (R, 2024) and Santo Verrilli (R, 2025).